LearningKijo/SecurityResearcher-Note/SecurityResearcher-Note-Folder/Day4-Mango-Sandstorm-Part3-AttackTechniques-Insights.md

 The attackers compromised the on-premise environment by leveraging Group Policy Objects (GPOs) to ***disable security tools like antivirus.***
 They also used GPO to ***create a scheduled task for delivering ransomware.*** The ransomware payload was placed in the NETLOGON shares on domain controllers.
 Ultimately, the attackers encrypted files on targeted devices and left ransom notes.

+#### What types of attacks were conducted in the cloud environment?
+- Email impersonation
+- Email dump using Exchange Web Server API
+- Mass Azure resources deletion